MCP Server

 engrava-mcp

-# Or a bare database file — lexical search only
+# Or a bare database file — no vector signal

 export ENGRAVA_DB_PATH=/path/to/agent-memory.db